SLAC/INFN Summer Exchange Program for 2017

-Candidates must have begun at the time of application at least the third year in an undergraduate curriculum in physics, engineering or computing studies in an Italian university and wish to join a team at SLAC for a period of 2 months between June 15th and September 30th, 2016.
+Candidates must have begun at the time of application at least the fourth year in an undergraduate curriculum in physics, engineering or computing studies in an Italian university and wish to join a team at SLAC for a period of 2 months between July 1 and October 15, 2017.
 Selected students must obtain their bachelor's degree, or equivalent (e.g. Laurea Triennale), before starting work at SLAC.

-In addition to joining an experimental team, students may also attend the SLAC Summer Institute, New Horizons on the Energy Frontier, held 15-26 August, 2016.
+In addition to joining an experimental team, students may also attend the SLAC Summer Institute, Cosmic Opportunities, to be held 14-25 August, 2017.
 See the SLAC Summer Institute site for program details.

 Students must hold an appropriate visa to work in the US, normally a short-term J-1 visa.
 Currently, the processing time to obtain a required DS-2019 document from Stanford University is 2-3 weeks and consulate/embassy processing time ranges from 2 weeks to 4 months.

-To apply, send (or email) a letter explaining your interests in physics, engineering or computer science along with a Curriculum Vitae (see the CV Template) and/or resume with your education and work experience.
+To apply, send (or email) a letter explaining your interests in physics, engineering or computer science, stating which SLAC research program(s) align with your interests, along with a Curriculum Vitae (see the CV Template) and/or resume with your education and work experience.
 Please include all science and mathematics courses, with marks.
-Also indicate if you applied to other student exchange programs in 2016.
-The deadline for applications is 4 April 2016.
+The deadline for applications is May 4, 2017.
 Results will be announced soon thereafter.

 Please send to: